arshiamufti/hadoop-mapreduce/mapreduce.md

 - There is a default Paritioner implementation, `HashPartitioner`.
 For randomly distributed data, it creates paritions of roughly equal size.
 If the data's skewed, it probably won't produce a good set of partitions.
 For example, if 80% of your eys are 0 and the rest are uniformly distributed among 1...9, and you have 2 reducers, you probably don't want to assign reducer #1 the keys 0...4 and reducer #2 the keys 5...9 since work is split unevenly among reducers.
 A better distribution would be assigning reducer #1 the key 0 and reducer #2 the rest of the keys.
 - You can write your own *Partitioner* implementation, tailored to the data you are aggregating in your MapReduce or Spark job.

+### Daemons

+There are a set of daemons running on each machine in the cluster.
+When a MapReduce job is written, it's submitted to a **job tracker** which splits the work into mappers and reducers.
+These mappers and reducers then run on the cluster nodes.
+Running the actual map and reduce tasks is handled by the **task tracker** (another daemon).
+The task tracker runs on each data node.
+The Hadoop framework then makes the mappers work only on the data of their machine which will reduce network traffic since the mappers run independently of each other.
+In some cases, the task tracker on a machine might be too busy to process data, in which case, an idle machine processes it (so data would have to be streamed over a network to the idle machine)--this rarely happens.